Yolanda wanted to be president of the PEA since she was seven years old. The

 Jeremy and Gerard, Rae enjoys one toast too many.
 The unthinkable, the worst thing that can happen to a church girl,

 happens.
-Rae finds herself pregnant and not at all sure of who she slept with.
+Rae finds herself pregnant and not at all sure of who she was intimate with.

 More ashamed than she ever thought she could be, Rae returns to the States and to parents who are both pastors.
 With

 their assistance and guidance, Rae undergoes a major soul check-up—one that happily ends with the real father of her child